Dreamown/im2mesh_matlab/README.md

 - demo10 - Demonstrate different polyline smoothing techniques
 - demo11 - Demonstrate how to find node sets at the interface and boundary

+## Known bugs:

+When the mesh with second order element are exported to Abaqus, the mesh may have error.

 ## Cite As